heddatellef/Webutviklling/README.md

 We have used React Redux for state management in our application.
 Redux makes is possible and easy to store and update global state.
 The global state is stores in Store.
 We use dispatch to send the action to a reducer.
 In our case, we only have one reducer; countriesReducer.tsx.
 This will update the state based on which action, and which payload that has been sent from dispatch.
 We have used Redux to manipulate the table at the bottom of the website.
 Redux is used to save the category which the user has choisen to rank the results by.
 A skip value in redux is used for the pagination of the table.

+In the file SearchCountryName.tsx we have not used Redux given that we are only dealing with local state.

 #### Backend